Cooperative Breakdown of the Oscillator Blockade in the Dicke Model: Implementation

 \section{Implementation}

 We consider an implementation of the model using a system of trapped ions.
-To this end, we generalize the recipe in \cite{Lv2018} for $N$ ions in a linear Paul trap coupled to the center-of-mass (COM) mode of motion, where all the ions are oscillating in phase (Fig. \ref{fig:implement} a)).
+To this end, we generalize the recipes in \cite{Pedernales2015, Lv2018, Aedo2018}.
+We consider a linear Paul trap coupled to the center-of-mass (COM) mode of motion, where all the ions are oscillating in phase (Fig. \ref{fig:implement} a)).
 In the low-energy regime, the system is a perfect approximation of $N$ spins interacting with a harmonic oscillator, where the spin is encoded in the ion's internal states.

 The non-interacting Hamiltonian is given by

 where $\omega_a$ and $\omega_m$ are the atomic transition and motional frequencies, respectively.
 A bichromatic laser field of frequencies $\omega_{r,b}$ drives at the same time both red and blue sideband interactions.
 We assume a small detuning from the red (blue)-sideband $\delta_r = \omega_a - \omega_m - \omega_r$ ($\delta_b = \omega_a + \omega_m - \omega_b)$.
 The interaction Hamiltonian in the Lamb-Dicke regime reads